fikritz/G-GEE-Game-Launcher-Non-ROOT-Patched/README.md

-# G-GEE-Game-Launcher-non-root-Patched
+# G-GEE-Game-Launcher-Non-Root-Patched
-For Android 5+ try VMOS or VPhoneOS
+For Android 5+ Try VMOS Or VPhoneOS

 Recommendation: Set the date to 2013-1-1